SDXL 2.0 LoRA: 50-300 MB Adapters on 12 GB VRAM

 Key Hyperparameters

 The learning rate is the single most impactful knob.
-Too high, and the LoRA will overfit fast, making images that look just like your training data no matter the prompt.
-Too low, and training won’t converge in a sane number of steps.
-A baseline of 1e-4 with a cosine annealing schedule works for most style LoRAs.
-For face or character LoRAs, where fine-grained identity is the goal, drop to 5e-5 and train for more steps.
+Too high and the LoRA overfits fast, making images that look just like your training data no matter the prompt.
+Too low and training won’t converge in a sane number of steps.
+I start every style LoRA at 1e-4 with a cosine annealing schedule.
+For face or character LoRAs, where fine-grained identity is the goal, I drop to 5e-5 and train for more steps.

 Network rank (r in LoRA-speak) sets the capacity of the adapter.
 A rank of 16 is enough for most style LoRAs and trains faster on less memory.
 Rank 32 or 64 gives more room for rich concepts (detailed character designs, multi-part styles) at the cost of a larger file and more VRAM.
 The alpha value is usually set equal to rank (so alpha=16 for r=16), which keeps the adapter’s scale steady during training.